Bri-Bri-Bri/bri-bri-bri.github.io/README.md

 # bri-bri-bri.github.io

 Personal project space.
 The apps here are built for my own use — mostly things I wanted to exist and couldn't find elsewhere, or things I wanted to understand by building.
 Nothing is monetized, nothing is tracked, and nothing is trying to sell you a subscription.
+All of these webapps are static html pages that you can download for personal use and all data stays in your browser.

 ---